TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2023.md

 * Live side by side performance tests showing One Zone is indeed much faster than regular S3
 * Customer case study: Pinterest

-## Best practics for querying vector data for gen AI apps in PostgresSQL
+## Best practices for querying vector data for gen AI apps in PostgresSQL

 [YouTube](https://youtu.be/PhIC4JlYg7A?si=ukDUxEf6gVB945Qb)